 Day 1.
 Pointe-à-Pitre – Sainte Anne (15NM)

 Start this beautiful journey from the capital Pointe-à-Pitre on the Grande Terre.
 Point-â-Pitre is the heart and economic hub of the island.
 Start visiting the city from Place de la Victoire and enjoy the bustling markets around the town.
 After visiting the city, head towards Sainte Anne, east along the coast.
-There you can enjoy the beach of Bois Jolan, a narrow and long strip of white sand.
-On one side there are lush palms and in the other one a turquoise, clean and shallow sea.
+There you can enjoy the beach of Bois Jolan, a narrow and long strip of white sand with palm trees and shallow crystal clear waters.

 Day 2.
 Sainte Anne – Pointe des Châteaux (14NM)